boundedvariation/nt/matthew/Ch3.md

 ## 3

-1 In those days, John the Baptist arrived, preaching in the wilderness of Judea, 2 saying, "Repent, for the Kingdom of Heaven is at hand".
+1 In those days, John the Baptist arrived, preaching in the wilderness of Judea, 2 saying, "Repent, for the Kingdom of Heaven is imminent".
 3 For this is the man who Isaiah the prophet spoke about when he said,

 > "The voice of one crying in the wilderness;
 > prepare the way of the Lord